What Is a Skills Test in a Job Interview

 Why Employers Use Skills Tests

 Hiring based on CVs and interviews alone leaves recruiters guessing about actual ability.
-Skills tests generate objective data points: completion quality, decision rationale, turnaround time, and specific error types.
+Skills tests generate objective data points: completion quality, decision rationale, turnaround time, specific error types.
 That data helps hiring teams make defensible, consistent decisions.

 Introducing early, targeted skills tests filters out unqualified applicants before time-consuming interviews.
 That shortens hiring cycles and reduces the chance of costly mismatches.
 When companies measure what matters, training needs become clearer and onboarding can be faster.